Ingrid De Sanctis

 She worked as an associate director of drama at Willow Creek Community Church creating, performing, and directing drama and empowering churches across the world to incorporate the arts into their services.
 Ingrid continues to collaborate with Ted & Company directing and acting with Ted Swartz.

 Prior to pursuing theatre, Ingrid received her bachelor of social work, which has influenced her vision of theatre as a life changing force.
-Currently she lives in Harrisonburg, VA in a little white house between two cow pastures with her dog Shanley and two cats Bravo and Encore.
+Currently she lives in amazement and gratitude that after a lifetime of singlehood she now lives with the best man she knows, her husband John Hall, her step son Jake and her dog Shanley and two cats Bravo and Encore in Harrisonburg, VA.
+For more information on Ingrid’s work/blog visit ingridesanctis.com